 Exclude CSS From Autoptimize: Here you can exclude certain CSS files. let it be default & if you want to exclude any CSS file then you can add it here.

 Keep HTML Comments – Enable this.

 If you are using any CDN like StackPath, BunnyCDN, or any other CDN then you can add the CDN URL here.

 Experimental: Enable 404 Fallbacks: Disable this.

-Also Optimize For Logged In Editors/ Administrators – Up to you.
-You can either enable/disable it.
+Also, Optimize For Logged In Editors/ Administrators – Up to you.
+You can either enable/or disable it.

-Check out my complete post on best Autoptimize settings to optimize your Elementor site.
+Check out my complete post on the best Autoptimize settings to optimize your Elementor site.